OpenNMS/release-tools/CircleCI-Build-Status/README.md

 # CircleCI Build Status
-Gathers and prints the status of CircleCI Pipelines.
+Gathers and reports the status of CircleCI Pipelines.

 ## Requirements:
 * Python3